Things to Do in Sicily in December

 Best Activities in December

-Palermo Street Food and Market Tours
+Palermo Street Food Walking Tours

 December Events & Festivals

-Presepi Viventi (Living Nativity Scenes)
+Presepi Viventi Living Nativity Scenes

-Festa di Santa Lucia
+Festa di Santa Lucia in Syracuse

-Christmas Markets in Historic Centers
+Christmas Markets in Erice and Palermo